ngoriyasjil/IthkuilGloss/README.md

-# TNILGloss
+# IthkuilGloss

-A Discord parser bot for the new Ithkuil language
+A Discord parser bot for the Ithkuil IV language.

 Currently up to date to morphophonology v0.18.4.